Plant Pathology

 This publication is designed to help county agents, Extension specialists and growers formulate and implement

-nematode management recommendations after sending a soil sample and receiving a nematode assay report.Ganpati Jagdale and Clifford Brewer
+nematode management recommendations after sending a soil sample and receiving a nematode assay report.Ganpati Jagdale and Clifford L. Brewer

 |